-Canstar Blue’s dried pasta review has seen Vetta, Remano (ALDI), Coles, Barilla, San Remo, Woolworths and Zafarelli compared on taste, texture, variety, value for money and overall satisfaction.
+Canstar Blue’s dried pasta review has seen San Remo, Remano (ALDI), Macro Organics, Woolworths, Barilla, Zafarelli, Vetta and Coles compared on taste, texture, range variety, value for money and overall satisfaction.

 Here are the best dried pasta brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 San Remo and ALDI’s Remano range rated best in our 2021 dried pasta review, each dishing up five stars for overall satisfaction.
 Macro Organics, Woolworths, Barilla and Zafarelli followed behind on four stars.
 Meanwhile, last year’s winner Vetta ended on three stars for overall satisfaction, alongside Coles.

 It’s worth mentioning that Macro Organics achieved a five-star review for taste and was the only other brand, aside from the joint winners, to score full marks in any category.

 San Remo claims to be the number one dried pasta brand in Australia.
 Its products are said to be made from 100% Australian durum wheat, to produce high-quality, premium pasta.
 The brand provides a wide assortment of pasta, with more than 100 products to choose from across different varieties like egg pasta, short and long pasta, gluten-free and fresh pasta.
 Here is a selection from San Remo:

 Prices for San Remo pasta start from $1.95 for 500g, or $1.80 for 250g of egg pasta, in most supermarkets.